hrgui/hrgui.github.io/src/pages/posts/deploy-from-github-pages.md

 The I like to live dangerously option choice is [Cloudflare Workers](https://workers.cloudflare.com/) or [Cloudflare Pages](https://pages.cloudflare.com/).
 I haven't done this option in years, but the upside to this one is that it may perform like Vercel's Edge Functions - or even faster.
 This is because Cloudflare Workers deploys to many locations around the world, and will serve the closest to where you are.

 There's no need to deploy to many locations.
 That's why I love it.
+Only downside to this is that I am not working with a Node environment here.
+I am working with a Cloudflare Workers, or Web Worker environment.
+It's the new way of thinking.